hm-lang/core/proposals/README.md

 ConstVar: exampleClass(X: 2)
 ConstVar X += 3                 # COMPILER ERROR! `ConstVar` is readonly.
 ConstVar = exampleClass(X: 4)   # COMPILER ERROR! variable is readonly.

+# calling class functions doesn't require an instance.
+DontNeedAnInstance: exampleClass someStaticFunction(Y; 5)
 ```

+## declaring methods and class functions outside of the class

 You can also define your own custom methods/functions on a class outside of the class body.
 Note that we do not allow adding instance functions or instance variables outside